How to Add a Checkbox to a Google Doc

 - Open Google Sheets then click on + to create a document from scratch.

 - Highlight the cells that you want to add checkboxes to.
 You can highlight multiple cells either by clicking on your mouse or by holding down the ctrl key and clicking individual cells.

-- On the top menu click on Insert.
+- Next, on the top menu click on Insert.

-- On the dropdown menu, click on Checkbox.
+- In the dropdown menu, click on Checkbox.

 Google Sheets also allows you to customize the way that the checkbox can be toggled on and off.
 This can be done like so:

 - Highlight the cells that already contain checkboxes.